 Take Breaks

 Once you’re in your new home, don’t unpack immediately.
 You might want to get everything, but your first order of business should be to relax.
 Drink whatever water you have leftover and turn up the air conditioner so you can cool down.
-You might even want to take a shower if it was especially hot to wash off your sweat.
-After that, get something to eat to replenish your energy and then you can start unpacking.
+You might even want to take a shower if it’s especially hot to wash off your sweat.
+After that, get something to eat to replenish your energy, and then you can start unpacking.

 Prepare for Your Summer CT Move

 The best way to make your CT summer move better is to hire professional CT movers.
-They will deal with all the heavy lifting so you don’t have to break too much of a sweat in the sweltering heat.
-Our moving crew are trained for maximum efficiency so we can finish even the largest move in a few hours.
+They will deal with all the heavy lifting, so you don’t have to break too much of a sweat in the sweltering heat.
+Our moving crew is trained for maximum efficiency so we can finish even the largest move in a few hours.

 FAQ